ivangalkindeveloper/ivangalkindeveloper/README.md

 ### I'm Dart & Flutter Software Engineer

 ### About me
-Was radio systems engineer and worked in rocket space corporation.\
+Worked radio systems engineer in rocket space corporation.\
 Gradually, I came to mobile and cross-platform development and now i working with fintech projects and make additional packages or straters that have a number of advantages and use them in my applications.\
 At the moment I am working on money transfer, payment forms and crypto wallet applications.